GNU-Ymir/Documentations/types/struct.md

 ## Memory borrowing of structure

-As explained in the [Alias]() chapter, structures are only aliasable if they contain a field whose type is aliasable.
-All fields in a structure are copied each time an assignment is made.
+As explained in the chapter [Alias](), structures are only aliasable if they contain a field whose type is aliasable.
+All the fields of a structure are copied each time an assignment is made.

 ```ymir